stianmogen/INFT2501_project/README.md

 ## Development information

-The project was developed using an emulator of the Google Pixel 2 running on Android 12.0.
+The project was developed using an emulator of the Google Pixel 2 running on Android 12.0 (S).
+The project does support Android versions as low as 7.0 (Nougat).

 ### Clone project